 Lawful Neutral VS Chaotic Evil

 These two alignments are diametrically opposed.
 Chaotic Evil characters would seek to violate every aspect of a Lawful Neutral code for the sake of it and laugh at the idea of a set of personal principles.
 To them, the only meaningful pursuit is personal gain and power.

 To the Lawful Neutral character, they are a heinous villain who not only stands for everything they stand against, but is also holds an abhorrent personality.
 They are unpredictable and hard to combat, and Lawful Neutral characters would stand against them if given the chance.

 In a simple example, a construction site security guard (Lawful Neutral) is at constant odds with the wanton vandal (Chaotic Evil).
 The guard isn’t paid to uphold the values of good and evil—only to protect property and follow their company mandate.
 The vandal, on the other hand, seeks to cause damage, and is motivated only by hedonism.
 It is nearly impossible for the two to find common ground.

-The Lawful Neutral alignment is a favourite among soldiers and paladins, and slots nicely into a group of Good characters to give them a broader perspective.
-While it can be difficult to design at first, their personal code makes for a strong roleplaying backbone, something that you can fall back on when you need to.
+The Lawful Neutral alignment is a favorite among soldiers and paladins, and slots nicely into a group of Good characters to give them a broader perspective.
+While it can be difficult to design at first, their personal code makes for a strong role-playing backbone, something that you can fall back on when you need to.